OumaDennisOmondi/hashicorp-vault/README.md

 2. If secrets aren't syncing:
    - Check VSO operator logs
-   - Verify VaultStaticSecret configuration
+   - Verify VaultDynamicSecret configuration
-   - Ensure the secret exists in Vault
+   - Ensure the database secrets engine is properly configured

 3. If the application can't connect to MongoDB:
    - Verify MongoDB credentials in Vault
-   - Check if the secret is properly mounted
+   - Check if the dynamic secret is properly mounted
    - Verify MongoDB service is running
+   - Check credential lease expiration

+4. If dynamic credentials aren't rotating:
+   - Verify TTL settings in the role configuration
+   - Check VSO logs for rotation errors
+   - Ensure the MongoDB connection is stable